joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 {TODO: Add more subheadings for better info architeccture}

-You may be specializing for one or both of two reasons: 1) to make your efforts to connect and build trust with ideal prospects yield better results and 2) to make it possible to cultivate exceptionally valuable expertise.
+You may be specializing for one or both of two reasons: 1) to make your efforts to earn visibility and trust from ideal prospects yield better results and 2) to make it possible to cultivate exceptionally valuable expertise.
 Superficial vs. deep specialization.

 It's possible to focus on the first reason and avoid the second, but I think the deepest rewards of specialization -- both economically and personally -- accrue to those who pursue *both* reasons for specializing.
 This chapter is an introduction to how you might use time and focused effort to turn your specialization decision into economically valuable expertise.